Never Tear Us Apart: Impact and legacy

 After Hutchence's death in 1997, his coffin was carried out of St Andrew's Cathedral by the remaining members of INXS and his younger brother Rhett as "Never Tear Us Apart" was played in the background.

 In October 2008, Australian soccer club Newcastle Jets adopted the song as a club anthem.
 In late 2023, the club introduced a special cover of the song by singer Lyn Bowtell for the women's team.

+In 2014, skateboarder Dylan Rieder skated to the song in Cherry, the first full-length skate video from Supreme.

 In March 2014, Australian Football League club Port Adelaide also adopted the song as an unofficial anthem leading up to the opening siren at its home ground Adelaide Oval.
 Fans organically created the tradition and faithfully began raising scarves above their heads as it was sung.
 By June 2014, the club printed official scarves featuring the words "Never Tear Us Apart" that fans have since held aloft during the song.
 INXS members Tim Farriss and Jon Farriss attended a match in April 2015, partaking in a rendition of the song.

 In January 2018, as part of Triple M's "Ozzest 100", listing the 'most Australian' songs of all time, "Never Tear Us Apart" was ranked number 18.

 In 2021, it was listed at No. 282 on Rolling Stones "Top 500 Greatest Songs of All Time".

 The song appears in Euphoria, in season 2, episode 3.
 During the cold open flashback, Cal dances and embraces his friend Derek to the song.
 It was also prominently used in the 2024 drama film Babygirl.

-In 2025, the song was voted 1st in the Triple J Hottest 100 of Australian Songs.
+In July 2025, the song was named "The Best Australian Song of All Time" by Triple J's listeners poll, Triple J's Hottest 100 of Australian Songs, with the biggest votes for the song coming from the 18—29 age group.

-The song is used in the teaser trailer for the upcoming Pixar film Toy Story 5, which is expected to be released in June 2026.
+The song is used in the teaser trailer for an Pixar film Toy Story 5, which was released in June 2026.

+Both the original and a cover of the song by Filipino-American singer Sophia Laforteza were featured in the DreamWorks Animation film, Forgotten Island.